20kdc/OC-KittenOS/README.md

 This kind of has some overlap with `package.sh` so that needs to be dealt with at some point.

-Secondly, for a compressed installer, you use `package.sh` to rebuild `code.tar`, then use something along the lines of:
+Secondly, for a compressed installer, you use `package.sh` to rebuild `code.tar` and `inst.lua`, which also prepares the final structure of the repository to upload.

-    lua heroes.lua `wc -c code.tar` > inst.lua

-This will build the compressed installer.

 ## Kernel Architecture

-KittenOS NEO is an idea of what a Lua-based efficient microkernel might look like.
+KittenOS NEO is an idea of what a Lua-based 'efficient' microkernel might look like.

 Scheduling is based entirely around uptime and timers, which cause something to be executed at a given uptime.